-MS Culture, Change and Leadership
+MS in Culture, Change, and Leadership

-The Master of Science in Culture, Change, and Leadership is a program designed for those interested in learning about organizational culture, and how cultural change can be developed, implemented and evaluated.
-Students will learn about how to develop and implement cultural change initiatives, and the role of leadership and group dynamics in facilitating cultural change.
-Throughout the program, students will use critical thinking, problem-solving skills, and will apply research methods.
+The Master of Science in Culture, Change, and Leadership is a program designed for those interested in learning about organizational culture and how cultural change can be developed, implemented, and evaluated.
+Students will learn how to develop and implement cultural change initiatives and the roles of leadership and group dynamics in facilitating cultural change.
+Throughout the program, students will use critical thinking and problem-solving skills and will apply research methods.
 Students will complete and defend a capstone applied research project or research paper as part of the program.

-Opportunities abound in all types of industry for this degree including healthcare, education, information technology, manufacturing, and sales.
-Every industry is subject to change in order to meet needs of market trends and customer interaction, a well-rounded individual versed in company culture, implementing change across an organization, and strong leadership qualities will be most successful.
+Opportunities abound in all types of industries for this degree, including health care, education, information technology, manufacturing, and sales.
+Every industry is subject to change in order to meet the needs of market trends and customer interaction; a well-rounded individual versed in company culture and implementing change across an organization who has strong leadership qualities will be most successful.